Torn strut boot: Does it need immediate replacement?

-Technically speaking, you should replace a damaged strut boot because is does an important job of keeping dirt off the piston wiper seal.
-But in reality, it’s simply not worth it to replace a torn strut boot because the cost is prohibitive.
+Technically speaking, you should replace a torn strut boot because it does an important job of keeping dirt off the piston wiper seal.
+But in reality, it’s simply not worth it because the cost is prohibitive.
 I’ll explain more below.

-What does a strut boot do?
+What a strut boot does

 What happens if the strut boot tears or falls off?

 Strut boots are normally made with a neoprene or slightly more rigid material.
-Over time, they can age, crack and tear.
-Impacts from snow and road debris can also damage a strut boot
+Over time, they can age, crack, and tear.
+Impacts from snow and road debris can also damage a strut boot.

 Where is the piston wiper seal?

-Here’s a cutaway diagram from MOOG, showing the location of the piston rod wiper seal, the main seal and the Teflon buffer seal.
+Here’s a cutaway diagram from MOOG showing the location of the piston rod wiper seal, the main seal, and the Teflon buffer seal.

 Damaged strut boot replacement cost

-The labor time to replace a damaged strut boot on both sides is around 3.4 hours plus the cost of an alignment.
+The labor time to replace a damaged strut boot on both sides is around 3.4 hours, plus the cost of an alignment.

 See this post for a more in-depth cost analysis of replacing the complete strut versus replacing just the boot or just the bump stop